patrickfletcher/clODE/docs/README.md

 ![Linux](https://github.com/patrickfletcher/clODE/actions/workflows/bazel_build_linux.yml/badge.svg)

-clODE is an efficient computational tool designed for parallel solving of ordinary differential equation (ODE) ensembles by leveraging OpenCL.
+clODE is an efficient computational tool designed for parallel solving of ordinary differential equation (ODE) ensembles using OpenCL.
-It lets users define ODE systems in Python and enhances numerical simulation speeds up to 500 times faster than scipy's solve_ivp by utilising graphics cards, on-the-fly feature extraction and parallel processing.
+It lets users define their ODE system and the ensemble of parameter sets and initial conditions in Python.
+By leveraging OpenCL, significant speedups can be obtained for this inherently parallel problem on any CPU, GPU, or other device with OpenCL support.
+Two primary modes of simulation are supported:

-The software features two primary simulators: the FeatureSimulator, which analyses ODE trajectory characteristics (like oscillation periods) in real-time without needing to store the trajectory, facilitating extensive parameter analyses with considerable computational speed improvements.
+- FeatureSimulator computes features of ODE trajectories, such as oscillation period, on-the-fly, without storing the trajectory data, facilitating extensive parameter analyses with considerable computational speed improvements.
-Conversely, the TrajectorySimulator provides detailed trajectory data. clODE offers flexibility in simulator deployment across different hardware, allowing, for example, the FeatureSimulator to operate on a GPU while the TrajectorySimulator runs on a CPU.
+- TrajectorySimulator stores the full trajectory data.

+clODE offers flexibility in simulator deployment across different hardware, allowing, for example, the FeatureSimulator to operate on a GPU while the TrajectorySimulator runs on a CPU.